 - Experience fears of abandonment or social anxiety in social interactions

-- Have very superficial or limited social interaction
+- Have very superficial or limited social engagement

 - Lack of social relationships